AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/AppCreationScripts/AppCreationScripts.md

 - Run `.\Configure.ps1` in the terminal, and you will be prompted to sign-in (email address, password, and if needed MFA).
 - The script will be run as the signed-in user and will use the tenant in which the user is defined.

 Note that the script will choose the tenant in which to create the applications, based on the user.
-Also to run the `Cleanup.ps1` script, you will need to re-sign-in.
+Also to run the `Cleanup.ps1` script, you will need to sign-in again.

 #### Option 2 (Interactive, but create apps in a specified tenant)